mycodeself/mongo-migrate-ts/README.md

 Usage: mongo-migrate [options] [command]

 Options:
-  -h, --help      output usage information
+  -h, --help           display help for command

 Commands:
-  init            Creates the migrations directory and configuration file new [options]   Create a new migration file under migrations directory up              Run all pending migrations down [options]  Undo migrations status          Show the status of the migrations
+  init                 Creates the migrations directory and configuration file new [options]        Create a new migration file under migrations directory up                   Run all pending migrations down [options]       Undo migrations status               Show the status of the migrations fix-paths [options]  Convert absolute migration file paths into relative paths help [command]       display help for command
 ```

 Create a directory for your migrations and instantiate a CLI